 - All phones have been cleaned, tested and brought back to manufacturers’ specifications if necessary.

-- Phones are graded A-C depending on cosmetic condition and can be sold at attractive prices to customers on a wide range of budgets.
+- Phones are graded based on condition and can be sold at attractive prices to customers on a wide range of budgets.

 - Great names at low prices from manufacturers such as Apple, Sony, Samsung, LG and Google.